GINGKA-HAGANE-1/Iterative-Methods-Calculator/README.md

 # Iterative Methods Calculator

-A web-based calculator for solving systems of linear equations using various numerical methods, including iterative methods and interpolation techniques.
+A web-based calculator for solving systems of linear equations using various numerical methods, including iterative methods, interpolation techniques, and numerical integration.

 ## 🚀 Features